 2. Mu Cang Chai

-- End of September to beginning of October is the best time to visit Mu Cang Chai.
-This is the harvest season in which all the terraced rice fields will turn golden.
+- The end of September to the beginning of October is the best time to visit Mu Cang Chai.
+This is the harvest season when all the terraced rice fields turn golden.
 The annual Mu Cang Chai Festival also takes place during this time with activities ranging from gliding to playing traditional games.

-- A 2 day Mu Cang Chai itineraryΒ from Hanoi should be enough to enjoy all the sceneries and activities here.
+- A 2-day trip to Mu Cang Chai from Hanoi should be enough to enjoy all the sceneries and activities here.

-- Interested in visiting Mu Cang Chai?
+- Interested in knowing more?
 Check out my trip to Mu Cang Chai here.

 3. Ta Xua